bradjacobs/excel-to-csv/README.md

 ## KnownCellDataIssues
 Minor issues that may (or may not) be addressed in the future
 * "Linked Cells" (Stock, Geography, etc.), typically render as "#VALUE!"
-* Cells with custom formatting DataBar/IconSet will show a value, even if marked as "icon only"
+* Cells with custom formatting of DataBar or IconSet will show a value, even if marked as "icon only"
 * Cells that have "hidden custom formatting" `;;;` will render as semicolons _or_ the original value instead of blank

 ## AlternateImplementations